 When they went out into the kitchen to put on coffee, leaving us alone in the living room, Johanna silently worded, “Yes.”

 Not all houses age like this.
-For it to happen, Brand writes, the design must allow you to “mess around with it and progressively change it to bring it into an adapted state with yourself, your family, the climate, whatever.”
+For it to happen, the mathematician and architect Christopher Alexander writes, the design must allow you to “mess around with it and progressively change it to bring it into an adapted state with yourself, your family, the climate, whatever.”
 Often, modern houses make this harder.
 They force you to live inside a preplanned, static vision.
 Unresponsive to your evolution, they alienate.

 There is a corollary for relationships.
 Some relationships are hard, or even impossible, to change.
 As an individual, you grow—but your father won’t acknowledge that change or adapt to it, and the relationship gets stuck.
 Other relationships are fluid and open-ended, they grow to fit you better and better the more time you invest in them, like an old house where you rearrange the walls, doors, and furniture until the light falls just right.